 Here Are The 9 Best Places To Live In Alaska… And Why

 Moving to Alaska?
-Here are 9 different places that are extra special.
-From more forgiving climates to the ease of living closer to the hustle and bustle of town, these are some of the best places to live, but to be honest, anywhere you go is the best place to hang your hat.
+Here are the nine best places to live in Alaska that are extra special.
+From more forgiving climates, to the ease of living closer to the hustle and bustle of town, these are some of the best places to live.
+But to be honest, anywhere you go is the best place to hang your hat.
 All of Alaska is spectacular, but if you’re a bit picky or don’t know where to start, these cities and communities offer a wide range of the Alaskan experience!

+Do you have any more towns that you think is one of the best places to live in Alaska?
 Where do you live in Alaska, and what makes it great?
-Let me know in the comments.
+Let me know in the comments below.

 There are a couple of large cities in Alaska, but most of the state is made up of tiny towns.
 The entire state has less than a million people, which is less than some state’s smaller cities!
 Many towns and villages are also hard to get to without flying there, so it makes the towns much smaller than they would be if they were accessible by road.

 What time of year is best to move to Alaska?